29 killed in Himachal Pradesh rains, nine of them in Shimla landslides | Science-Environment

 Up to 15 more people are feared trapped under the debris of the Shiv temple in Shimla's Summer Hill area.
 The shrine was crowded with devotees, offering prayers on an important day of the Sawan period.

-This was one of the two landslides reported from the state capital.
+This was one of the two landslides reported from the state capital which is still witnessing intense rain.

 Chief Minister Sukhvinder Singh Sukhu said nine bodies have been pulled out of the debris from a Shiv temple in the Summer Hill area that collapsed and the other site in the Fagli area where several houses were buried under mud and slush.